 Field sobriety exercises include: Horizontal Gaze Nystagmus (HGN), where the officer will look at your eyes to determine if they exhibit involuntary eye movement, such as shakes or jerks, called nystagmus; Walk and Turn, where the officer asks you to walk a certain number of steps heel-to-toe and then turn around and walk back; One Leg Stand, where the officer asks you to stand on one leg and count to 30 without hopping or falling; and Rhomberg Alphabet, where the officer asks you to say the alphabet without singing it.

 Field sobriety exercises, also called roadside sobriety tasks, are part of the DUI investigation process of law enforcement officers.
 You do not have to submit to any of these “tests” under law.
-Field sobriety exercises are very subjective, and can be interpreted differently depending on the individual police officer.
-Additionally, are other elements aside from intoxication that could cause you to “fail” any of the tests such as physical injuries or illnesses, or elemental issues including the lighting in the area, the surface of the road, and even the weather.What happens if I am arrested for DUI?
+Field sobriety exercises are very subjective and can be interpreted differently depending on the individual police officer.
+Additionally, there are other elements aside from intoxication that could cause you to “fail” any of the tests such as physical injuries or illnesses, or elemental issues including the lighting in the area, the surface of the road, and even the weather.What Happens if I am Arrested for DUI?

 The DUI process can be extremely confusing, especially if you have no prior experience in this area.
 A West Palm Beach DUI Lawyer from The Law Offices of Roger P. Foley can review your case and the charges involved in order to aggressively pursue options that could help eliminate them altogether or mitigate the situation.
 You do not have to simply "accept" the punishment, which could include jail or prison time and a driver’s license suspension, among other penalties.
-Call us today to learn more about your legal options.
+Call us today to speak with one of our DUI lawyers serving Boca Raton to learn more about your legal options.